 L.I.F.E.
 Founder and President:

 Dr. Windsor is a graduate of Midwestern University Medical School AZCOM and is trained in Emergency Medicine (EM).
 She currently resides in Paradise Valley and is married with three children and three dogs.
 Dr. Windsor has been practicing since 2009 and is the former EM Clinical Site Director, CME, and Education Director for her physician group.
-She is also Associate Professor of Medicine at the University of Arizona College of Medicine in Phoenix and Clinical Assistant Professor at Midwestern University AZCOM.
-During the pandemic she has supporting her peers and physicians by becoming the ACEP National Wellness Spokesperson, a Peer and Litigation Coach for Envision Physician Services, and a Peer Coach for the Arizona Medical Association.
+She is also an Associate Professor of Medicine at the University of Arizona College of Medicine in Phoenix and a Clinical Assistant Professor at Midwestern University AZCOM.
+During the pandemic, she has supported her peers and physicians by becoming the ACEP National Wellness Spokesperson, a Peer and Litigation Coach for Envision Physician Services, and a Peer Coach for the Arizona Medical Association.

 As a leader in EM, Dr. Windsor prefers to use her experience and expertise by treating her patients, colleagues, and learners with an all-encompassing approach that focuses on wellness and mentorship.
 She believes that the teacher and learner should be supported from a point of physical, emotional, and spiritual wellness in order to provide patients and learners with the best quality experience.
 It is with her passion for positive psychology and her undergraduate degree in psychology that she was inspired to become the founding president L.I.F.E., a nonprofit organization.